mslinn/jekyll_plugin_support/README.md

 The exception is `@argument_string`, which is not expanded.

-### Variable Values Specific To Production And Development Modes
+### Liquid Variable Values Specific To Production And Development Modes

 Liquid variables defined in `_config.yml` can have different values when Jekyll is running in `development` and `production` modes.